bambery/starman/README.md

 config for starman is inherited from cloud crooner

-## which content is grabbed is dependent on the helpers - use the helpers
+## Which content is grabbed is dependent on the helpers - use sprockets-helpers
-the helpers check if you are using remote, local_dynamic, or local_static in the cloud crooner config.
-If local_dynamic, the manifest is bypassed.
+The helpers check if you are using remote or local_static in the cloud crooner config and generate paths appropriately.
-The app cannot be run on local_dynamic without compiling the assets anyway, because at the very least, the posts must be compiled.
-Might fix this.